Baseball333/Types-Operators-and-Expressions/README.md

 Eighteenth Commit:
 Relational operators are such which relate the logic of a programming language.
 They are intertwined with logical operators.
 The C textbook references precedence between such operators, though they must be named.
 Relational operators are >, <, >=, <=; logical operators are && and ||.

+Nineteenth Commit:
+The precedence of relational operators is below arithmetic ones, though high within C compilation.
+Logical expressions are evaluated from left to right.
+The following file is an example of this.